Alluxio/alluxio/docs/en/api/POSIX-API.md

   That means overriding a file is not allowed, and an explicit combination of delete and then create is needed.
   For example, the `cp` command would fail when the destination file exists.
-  `vi` and `vim` commands would only succeed creating a file.
-Any modification after the file is created would fail.
+  `vi` and `vim` commands may succeed depending on the operating system.
 * Alluxio does not have hard-links or soft-links, so commands like `ln` are not supported.
   The hardlinks number is not displayed in `ll` output.
 * The user and group are mapped to the Unix user and group only when Alluxio POSIX API is configured